dynatrace-oss/opentelemetry-metric-go/README.md

 The `DefaultDimensions` field can be used to optionally specify a list of key/value pairs, which will be added as additional labels/dimensions to all data points.

+#### DisableOneAgentMetadataEnrichment

+The `DisableOneAgentMetadataEnrichment` can be used to disable the OneAgent metadata detection described below.

 ## OneAgent Metadata Enrichment

 If running on a host with a running OneAgent, the exporter will export metadata collected by the OneAgent to the Dynatrace endpoint.